 (c) the matter of whether or not there is an exemption in respect of the child under the School Education Act 1999 section 11(1).

-Penalty: $6 000.
+Penalty: a fine of $6 000.

+[Section 194 amended by No. 49 of 2010 s.
+85.]

 195. Powers of authorised officers

 (1) In this section —

-authorised officer includes an industrial inspector appointed under the Industrial Relations Act 1979.
+authorised officer means —

+(a) an officer designated to be an authorised officer under section 25 for the purposes of this Part; or

+(b) an industrial inspector.

-(2) An authorised officer may, at any reasonable time, enter a place in which a child is employed, or in which the authorised officer believes on reasonable grounds a child is employed, for the purpose of inspecting the place and making such inquiries in relation to the employment of a child in the place as the authorised officer considers appropriate.
+(2) An authorised officer may, at any reasonable time, enter a place in which a child is employed, or in which the authorised officer believes on reasonable grounds a child is, or may in the future be, employed, for the purpose of inspecting the place and making such inquiries in relation to the employment or prospective employment of a child in the place as the authorised officer considers appropriate.

-(3) Without limiting subsection (2), an authorised officer may require any person in the place to answer any question put to that person in relation to the employment of a child in the place.
+(3) An authorised officer may require any person to answer a question put to the person by the authorised officer in relation to the employment or prospective employment of a child.

 (4) If under subsection (3) an authorised officer requires a person to answer a question, the officer must inform that person that the person is required under this Act to answer the question.